Sourdough Starter Pie and Galette Crust

 Adjust the amount of sugar called for to your liking, and more importantly, how sweet your fruit is!
 I reduced the called for sugar just a bit since my peaches were incredibly ripe and sweet.

-Next time the stars want to align and throw me some fresh summer ingredients, I’ll follow suit and let my instinct take the driver’s seat—this galette is fantastic.
-If you try this recipe with any other flour types, I'd love to hear how they work out.
-I'm excited to continue experimenting with freshly milled flour and whole grains of all types for my dessert crusts.
-Well, that and, of course, my sourdough starter.
+Next time the stars want to align and throw me some fresh summer ingredients, I’ll follow suit and let my instinct take the driver’s seat—this sourdough galette is fantastic.
+If you try this recipe with any other flour types, I’d love to hear how they work out.
+I’m excited to continue experimenting with freshly milled flour and whole grains of all types for my dessert crusts.

 If you're like me and it's peak summer where you are, be sure to read through my guide to baking bread during the summer for practical advice on how to keep baking (and maintaining your starter) during the high-heat months of the year.